davepinch/pinchy.cc/collections/_symbols/pilcrow/pilcrow.md

 ---
+title: "Pilcrow"
 cc-type: symbol
-title: "Pilcrow"
-symbol: "¶"
-hashtag: "pilcrow"
+date: 2023-06-26
 excerpt: "The pilcrow character marks the start of a paragraph."
+hashtag: pilcrow
 related:
   - Pilcrow - Wikipedia
+symbol: "¶"
 tags:
-  - This
+  - symbol
 ---
 The pilcrow character marks the start of a paragraph.
-This blog uses the pilcrow to indicate the original structure of a collapsed multi-paragraph quote.